demisto/content-docs/docs/contributing/marketplace.md

          In the form you may include notes describing the essence of the update, or an updated demo video link, which will be displayed in a comment on the pull request after the changes are successfully pushed to GitHub.

-      5. Once the changes are pushed to your branch, you will receive an notification via email.
+      5. Once the changes are pushed to your branch, you will receive a notification via email.

 In addition, there are other ways to update a content pack that you contributed and is already on a GitHub pull request: you may either modify the files directly on the pull request, or close the pull request and create a new contribution that includes your changes.